-My first semester in graduate school is winding down and I have some time to reflect and think about the past 4 months.
+You made it in to speech pathology grad school!
+Woohoo!
+(Or you’re thinking about applying, or maybe you are waiting For.Ev.Er. to see if you made it in or not).
+My first semester at grad school was a learning experience to be sure!
 In that time, I relocated across the country, made new friends, started graduate school, and somehow managed a long-distance relationship thrown in there.
 Here’s some of what I’ve learned:

 1) Different parts of the country can be really different.
 Before this big move, I had only ever moved within a 2 hour radius of my hometown.
 While I have traveled, I’ve never experienced a different culture within my own country.
 People now say I’m the one with a dialect!
 Things are certainly different, but I’ve found them to be okay.
 Different, but okay.

 2) Learning can be fun!
 It almost hurts me to type that, because I honestly didn’t really enjoy my undergraduate classes at all, but graduate school is totally different.
 I enjoy (most of) my classes and find my homework and clinical paperwork to be useful and functional.
 I am constantly learning.
 Once I feel comfortable, I am aware of even more facets of language I never paid attention to before.

 3) Graduate school isn’t as scary as I once thought.
 Honestly, before I moved here, I was dreading it.
 I cried often thinking about moving away from my friends, boyfriend, and family.
 I had panic attacks just thinking about all of the school work and having no free time!
 Which leads me to my next thing…

 4) Stay organized.
 I cannot say this enough.
 Have a place for each type of paper.
 Take data on organized forms, like my free data collection sheet.
 Line them up.
 Keep everything!
 Make things you can use again, or use my FREE organization kit!